Beverly Estate: History

-In 1924, eight acres were purchased near the Beverly Hills hotel.
+In 1924, eight acres were purchased near the Beverly Hills Hotel.
 In 1926, construction began on the Beverly Estate.
 It was designed by architect Gordon Kaufmann for banker Milton Getz.
 The design was influenced by the classical works of the European masters and the villas on the French and Italian Riviera.
 Artist Hugo Ballin was commissioned to paint interior murals in the home.
 Getz sold the home in 1941.
-In 1946, actress Marion Davies purchased the estate for herself and William Randolph Hearst.
+In 1946, actress Marion Davies purchased the estate for herself and William Randolph Hearst when Hearst's physical condition forced them to leave his palatial estate San Simeon.
 The couple initiated the expansion of the main house.
 After Hearst's death in 1951, Davies continued to live at the estate.